 …I have a similar question on mortgage prepayment that involves a rental property.
-A little background on my situation.
 I am 35 years old and six years away from my military retirement.
-I am looking for my rental property to generate some additional income when I retire (it is zero sum right now, breaking even between rent income and mortgage payment), so I am considering paying it off in the next six years.
+I am looking for my rental property to generate some additional income when I retire (it is breaking even right now between rental income and mortgage payment), so I am considering paying it off in the next six years.
 To do this, I will have to stop my IRA and other retirement contributions.

 Is it worth it?

 Once it is paid off, I could start with the retirement contributions again, but I am not thrilled with the idea I can’t touch my retirement investments until I am 59 1/2.
-A paid off rental property is in effect a retirement savings that I would immediately reap the benefits of once it was paid off.
+A paid off the rental property is in effect a retirement saving that I would immediately reap the benefits of once it was paid off.
 I know my ROI drops with every dollar I pay into the property, but I think I am more concerned with cash flow than ROI.
 The cash flow from the property couple with my retirement would make a decent living in the area I want to retire in.

-And here’s the first answer from another reader, Gene:
+Here’s a response from another reader, Gene:

-For instance, I owe $100,000 left on the rent house — and I have about $110,000 in mutual funds that are liquid — if I pay off the rental house, it not only immediately saves me 5.8% in interest but generates a net profit of $1,000 a month — which is which is a 1% a month gain on the “investment” of paying off the mortgage (the rent is actually $1,400 but 400 is spoken for via taxes, homeowner fee, insurance).
+For instance, I owe $100,000 left on the rent house — and I have about $110,000 in mutual funds that are liquid — if I pay off the rental house, it not only immediately saves me 5.8% in interest but generates a net profit of $1,000 a month — which is which is a 1% a month gain on the “investment” of paying off the mortgage (the rent is actually $1,400 but $400 is spoken for via taxes, homeowner fee, insurance).